 There are a few variations on this exercise you can do to make it a little easier or harder.
 It may be a little easier if you bring your arm above your head instead of lowering your legs.
 Do one arm at a time, and keep your legs raised the whole time.

 To make it more challenging, try doing one arm and one leg at the same time.
 Make sure you’re doing opposite arms and legs, though.
 For example, if you’re lowering your right leg, you’ll lower your left arm at the same time, and vice versa.

 That’s all a little confusing at first, so you can check out this video to see exactly how the movements go.

 The bridge is the most difficult of the exercises we’ll explain.
 This one focuses on working your lower back muscles and glutes.

 Lay face up on the floor, and put your legs at a 90 degree angle.
 Keep your knees bent and feet flat on the ground with your hands at your sides.
 Now you’ll use your glutes to push your hips upward, pulling your butt off the ground.
 Push through your heels to keep your feet planted.
 Lift your hips as high as you can before slowly lowering back to the floor.

 Go Get That 6 Pack

-Those five core exercises for older adults can get you a long way to having better balance.
+Those five core exercises for seniors can get you a long way to having better balance.
 If you’re able to do those moves, you’ll be much safer going about your daily business because you’ll be more stable and less likely to fall.
-You’ll even get a bonus of having less back pain and having an easier time doing many things like reaching and bending down.
+That core strength will give you the added bonus of having less back pain and having an easier time doing many things like reaching and bending down.